Capture of Mametz: 1 July

 The advance of the left-flank battalion was much easier and after crossing no man's land, the battalion had wheeled left and attacked Hidden Lane, which was behind Hidden Wood on the valley slope, about 150 yd short of the objective at Apple Alley.
 The lines of infantry had been reduced to small groups, which fought their way through the crater-field against German troops in shell-holes, wrecked trenches and nearby mine entrances.
 By 9:30 a.m.
-Hidden Lane had been occupied, despite many losses from the machine-guns in Mametz, which fired down the trench and from Hidden Wood further back on the right, which was attacked over the open and down Hidden Lane, after which troops went forward to Apple Alley, reaching the objective but finding its right flank uncovered because of the absence of the central and right-hand battalions.
+Hidden Lane had been occupied, despite many losses from the machine-guns in Mametz firing down the trench and from Hidden Wood further back on the right, which was attacked over the open and down Hidden Lane, after which troops went forward to Apple Alley, reaching the objective but finding its right flank uncovered, because of the absence of the central and right-hand battalions.
 Observation of the attack was provided by 3 Squadron and 9 Squadron Royal Flying Corps (RFC) which reported the success of the XV Corps divisions and the establishment of links with the XIII Corps and III Corps divisions on the flanks, as seen by red signal flares lit by the infantry.

 By noon, the XV Corps headquarters had received reports which exaggerated the success of the attacks by XIII Corps on the right and by III Corps on the left and observation aircraft crews reported that German artillery was retiring along the Albert–Bapaume road.
 Horne ordered the third phase of the attack, the advance up Willow Stream Valley to Fricourt and Fricourt Wood to begin.
-The units attacking beside these areas had not reached their first objectives and had only formed a defensive flank facing Fricourt on the right and the second phase advance beyond Mametz and Fricourt Farm to the second intermediate line south of Mametz Wood had not started.
-Orders were sent to the 7th Division and 21st Division to begin the third phase at 2:30 p.m. after a thirty-minute bombardment.
+The units attacking beside these areas had not reached their first objectives and had only formed a defensive flank facing Fricourt on the right.
+The second phase advance beyond Mametz and Fricourt Farm to the second intermediate line south of Mametz Wood had not started.
+Orders were sent to the 7th Division and the 21st Division to begin the third phase at 2:30 p.m. after a thirty-minute bombardment.

 The 22nd Brigade, which was in the front line at the end of the Maricourt Spur south of Fricourt, attacked with 1 1/2 battalions and bombing parties, the leading waves of which got across no man's land with few losses.
-The following waves were caught by machine-gun fire down the long slope on the left flank, which caused many casualties and "annihilated" the parties which were to bob down the support trenches into the valley and Fricourt village.
+The following waves were caught by machine-gun fire down the long slope on the left flank, which caused many casualties and "annihilated" the parties that were to bob down the support trenches into the valley and Fricourt village.
 A small group got into The Rectangle between the support lines but was bombed out and retreated to a support trench.
 The group and other parties, tried to attack again but lost many men to fire from the left and abandoned the attempt.